-- 1. Community Health Track (42 cr)

-- 2. MD Track (31 cr)
+- 1. Community Health Track (42 cr) - 2.
+Occupational and Environmental Health Track (42 cr)

-- 3. Health, Safety, and Environment (42 cr)

 Core Courses (21 credits):

 Core courses are designed to provide in-depth training in the 5 core areas of public health knowledge: Biostatistics, Epidemiology, Environmental Health Sciences, Health Services Administration, and Social and Behavioral Sciences.
 Other courses, identified as important for a career in public health, are also included within the MPH core courses.
 The total number of "core" credits is 21 as per the below.